BRINGING IT BACK TO THE NEW...

-Choreography credits include assistant and dance captain to Anthony Van Laast and Chris Baldock on 'The Royal Christmas Gala with Sarah Brightman and Gregorian' International Arena Tour; 'Robin Hood and his Merry Mam' for Berwick Kaler and Damien Cruden (York Theatre Royal); 'The Winters Tale' (The Rose Playhouse); 'The Hidden Talents of the Ticket Tearers' (Old Vic Theatre); 'How to Succeed in Business Without Really Trying', the UK premiere of Maury Yeston's 'Phantom' and 'The Musical of Musicals the Musical' (Ye Olde Rose and Crown Theatre).
+Choreography credits include 'Mother Goose' (UK Tour); he was assistant and dance captain to Anthony Van Laast and Chris Baldock on 'The Royal Christmas Gala with Sarah Brightman and Gregorian' International Arena Tour; 'Robin Hood and his Merry Mam' for Berwick Kaler and Damien Cruden (York Theatre Royal); 'The Winters Tale' (The Rose Playhouse); 'The Hidden Talents of the Ticket Tearers' (Old Vic Theatre); 'How to Succeed in Business Without Really Trying', the UK premiere of Maury Yeston's 'Phantom' and 'The Musical of Musicals the Musical' (Ye Olde Rose and Crown Theatre).

 CR8TRACT has always been a long term ambition for Brendan and he is excited to be working alongside his partner in crime, Laura Hyde on what he hopes will be a new and brilliant adventure.